 Depending on which browser’s development tools you use, you’ll be able to use other tools to help with your web development workflow.
-Let’s go over a few of these tools.

 Each time a web page is loaded, the browser it is in creates a Document Object Model, or DOM, of the page.

 These tools enable you to inspect and edit DOM elements and also let you identify the HTML related to an aspect of a particular page.
-The DOM can tell you whether a text snippet or image has an ID attribute and can let you determine what that attribute’s value is.
+The DOM can tell you whether a text snippet or image has an ID attribute and can help you determine what that attribute’s value is.

 <h1> tag and make it an

-As with the Console, if you reload the page you’ll return to the saved state of the HTML document.
+As with the Console, if you reload the page you’ll return to the original saved state of the HTML document.

 The Network tab of your browser’s built-in development tools can monitor and record network requests.
-This tab shows you the network requests that the browser makes, including when it loads a page, how long each request takes, and provides the details of each of these requests.
+This tab reveals the network requests that the browser makes, including when it loads a page, how long each request takes, and provides the details of each of these requests.
 This can be used to optimize page load performance and debug request issues.